(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 This guide is NOT for you if you are perfectly happy with your LCHF diet.
 If you don't feel like things could get better, then there's no point in reading any further.
 I much rather say this now than to waste any of your time.

-This guide is only here for those who want to take action.
+This guide is only here for those of us who are ready to take action.

 I want this guide to be the LAST guide you will need to read.